NervanaSystems/aeon/README.md

     cd build
     # COVERAGE flag must be set to generate coverage raport
     cmake .. -DCOVERAGE=ON
-    # If you want to generate raport when unit test fail: make -i coverage
+    # If you want to generate raport when unit test fails: make -i coverage
     make coverage
-    links html-coverage-raport/index.html

 ### To install aeon: